edwig/HTTPSYS/Planning.md

 - HTTPServer-API version 1.0 (as a backwards compatibility)
 - HTTP/2.0 Server push
-- Asynchroneous I/O

 The following **sub** functions will be implemented in coming versions of this project:

-- Logging (Done by HttpSendHttpResponse and HttpSendResponseEntityBody)

 Registry setting and checks under "HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\HTTP\Parameters".
 Existing checks are: